FranciscoFlorezRevuelta/EI/docs/CV-AAL.md

 These applications can improve safety and reduce caregiver workload, but only when systems are **reliable**, **transparent**, and **designed for real homes**.
 In practice, successful video-based AAL systems combine technical performance with strong privacy-by-design choices, clear user control, and well-defined escalation pathways.

 Mandatory readings:
 > * GoodBrother COST Action (2022).
-[State of the art on ethical, legal, and social issues linked to audio- and video-based AAL solutions](https://doi.org/10.5281/zenodo.6390709).
+[State of the Art of Audio- and Video-Based Solutions for AAL](https://doi.org/10.5281/zenodo.6390709).
 Section 3.1.
 Video-based sensing technologies, Section 3.3.1 Main challenges for data processing, Section 3.4.
 Multimodal data fusion for AAL, Section 4.
 AAL applications: recent advances in successful assistive and supportive functions (NOTE: do not read sections on the use of audio-based devices).

 Optional reading: